Responsive Display ads

 When creating a Responsive Display ad, you provide up to five headlines, descriptions and logos, and up to 15 marketing images.
 Google uses machine learning algorithms to combine these assets in countless appearances across the web and apps, continuously optimising for performance.
 Learn more about Responsive Display ads.

 Responsive Display ads let you customise all assets to match your brand look and feel while maximising your reach across the Google Display Network.

-When analysing data from advertisers who run both uploaded Display ads and Responsive Display ads, Google observed, on average, 50% more conversions at a similar cost-per-acquisition (CPA) when using both Responsive Display ads and uploaded image ads compared to image ads alone.
+When analyzing data from advertisers who run both uploaded Display ads and Responsive Display ads, Google observed, on average, 50% more conversions at a similar cost per action CPA when using both Responsive Display ads and uploaded image ads compared to image ads alone.
 Similar analysis has shown that, on average, Responsive display ads with multiple headlines, descriptions and images drive 10% more conversions at the same CPA compared to an ad with a single set of assets.

 Responsive ads automatically adjust their size, appearance and format to fit just about any ad space.
 You can create them by uploading your headline, description, logo and marketing image, and Google will show your ads across the Display Network.
 Note: Responsive ads will be replaced by Responsive Display ads starting in the summer of 2018.

 You may also build and upload your own ads to have complete control of the creatives for your Display Network campaigns.
 Uploaded image ads are created outside Google Ads (like in Google Web Designer) and can be uploaded in multiple file types into Google Ads.
 You can also make these ads responsive, and can attach them to a feed for dynamic remarketing.
 Learn more about uploading your own display ads.